Free and exclusive discount codes for hundreds of tours and & travel services in Iceland

 How to pay for taxis and parking

 Taxis all accept credit cards (with PIN) and Apple Pay.
-Tipping is not required
+Tipping is not required.
+You can use the Hopp app to order a taxi and pay for your trip in advance.
+It works just like Uber does.

 If you want to pay for parking quickly, you can download either of these two apps:

-Hint: Sign up for the services mentioned above before coming to Iceland to ensure that your credit card works with them.
+Hint: Sign up for the abovementioned services before coming to Iceland to ensure your credit card works with them.

-And did I mention that you need your PIN to be able to use your physical card?
+And did I mention that you need your PIN to use your physical card?